Jacopo Sansovino: Biography

-He was born in Florence and apprenticed with Andrea Sansovino, whose name he subsequently adopted, changing his name from Jacopo Tatti.
+Sansovino was born in Florence, Italy, and apprenticed with Andrea Sansovino, whose name he subsequently adopted, changing his name from Jacopo Tatti.

-In Rome he attracted the notice of Bramante and Raphael and made a wax model of the Deposition of Christ for Perugino to use.
+In Rome, while living in the palace of the late Cardinal Domenico della Rovere, Sansovino made a wax model of the Deposition of Christ for Perugino to use.
+Around 1510, Sansovino was invited by Bramante, along with three other sculptors to make wax copies of the Laocoön.
+Raphael judged Sansovino's copy as the best.

-He returned to Florence in 1511 where he received commissions for marble sculptures of St. James for the Duomo and a Bacchus, now in the Bargello.
+Sansovino returned to Florence in 1511, where he received commissions for marble sculptures of St. James for the Duomo and a Bacchus, now in the Bargello.
 His proposals for sculpture to adorn the façade of the Church of San Lorenzo, however, were rejected by Michelangelo, who was in charge of the scheme, to whom he wrote a bitter letter of protest in 1518.

-In the period of 1510-17 he shared a studio with the painter Andrea del Sarto, with whom he shared models.
-Like all sixteenth-century Italian architects, Sansovino devoted considerable energy to elaborate temporary structures related to courtly ceremonies and festivities.
+In the period of 1510–17, Sansovino shared a studio with the painter Andrea del Sarto, with whom he shared models.
+Like all sixteenth-century Italian architects, he devoted considerable energy to elaborate temporary structures related to courtly ceremonies and festivities.
 The triumphal entry of Pope Leo X into Florence in 1515 was a highpoint of this genre.
-He subsequently returned to Rome where he stayed for nine years, leaving for Venice in the year of the Sack of Rome.
+Sansovino subsequently returned to Rome where he stayed for nine years, leaving for Venice in the year of the Sack of Rome.